 Step-by-Step Process

-Making this paste is super simple.
-First, throw everything into the ol’ blender (see Notes below about what type of blender works for this).
+Step 1: Making this paste is super simple.
+First, throw everything into a powerful blender (see Blender Notes below about what type of blender works for this).
 Add food colouring at this point too, if you want.

-Every 10 seconds, stop the blender and give the contents a scrape and stir.
-This also gives your blender a little bit of cool down time because this paste is one THICC boy.
+Step 2: Put the lid on and start blending on medium speed.
+Every 10 seconds, stop the blender and give the contents a scrape and stir, and to give your blender a bit of cool down time because this paste is one THICC boy.

-Once the paste is pretty smooth (there might be some lumps, that’s okay, small lumps are fine), you’re done with the blender.
-Now you can use this taro paste right away, if you’re putting it in a drink or pudding, or to use it as a spread.
+Step 3: Once the paste is pretty smooth (there might be some lumps, that’s okay, small lumps are fine), you’re done with the blender.
+You can use this taro paste right away, for example mix it into Homemade Taro Boba.

 Blender Notes